Restarting Services from the Command Line in Linux

 Additional Considerations

 - Permissions: Most service management commands require superuser privileges.
-This is why
+This is whyis used before the commands.

 sudo